 DRAFTKINGS ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against DraftKings Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against DraftKings Inc. (“DraftKings” or the “Company”) (NASDAQ: DKNG) in the United States District Court for the District of Massachusetts on behalf of all persons and entities who purchased or otherwise acquired DraftKings securities between August 11, 2021 and the present, both dates inclusive (the “Class Period”).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against DraftKings Inc. ("DraftKings" or the "Company") DKNG in the United States District Court for the District of Massachusetts on behalf of all persons and entities who purchased or otherwise acquired DraftKings securities between August 11, 2021 and the present, both dates inclusive (the "Class Period").
 Investors have until May 8, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.